JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/writing-code/index.md

 thumbnail: ./thumbnail.png
 ---

-Writing code is an integral part of our jobs and it's worth knowing what IntelliJ IDEA can do here to help you write great code but also give you
+Writing code is an integral part of our jobs and it's worth knowing what IntelliJ IDEA can do here to help you write great code.
+We will look at:
+- Completing Code
+- Generating Code
+- Running Anything
+- Managing Dependencies

-## Completion
+## Completing Code

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K51K5Jc_MGc" >
 </iframe>